Labor Cost to Install Tile Backsplash | CountBricks

 Pro Tips to Trim Labor Hours

-• Choose larger tiles or pre-mounted mosaics to reduce individual cuts.
+• Choose larger tiles to reduce cuts.

 DIY vs. Pro: When Paying Labor Saves Money